harnonlabs/core-services.en/help/interface/faq.md

 No. The Experience Cloud is included at no additional charge.
 However, certain core services might have additional costs.

-## Why does my company need to log in through the Experience Cloud interface?
+## Why must my company sign in through the Experience Cloud interface?

 The functionality provided by the Experience Cloud interface adds new value to your business.
 It also is the standard path for accessing applications going forward, eventually replacing other individual application login flows.
 Logging in through Experience Cloud facilitates a smoother transition later.